Column of Marcus Aurelius: Relief

 One particular episode portrayed is historically attested in Roman propaganda – the so-called "rain miracle in the territory of the Quadi", in which a god, answering a prayer from the emperor, rescues Roman troops by a terrible storm, a miracle later claimed by the Christians for the Christian God.

-In spite of many similarities to Trajan's Column, the style is significantly different, a forerunner of the dramatic style of the 3rd century and closely related to the triumphal arch of Septimius Severus, erected soon after.
-The figures' heads are disproportionately large so that the viewer can better interpret their facial expressions from a distance.
+As seen in the images, the figures' heads are disproportionately large so that the viewer can better interpret their facial expressions from a distance.
 The images are carved less finely than on Trajan's Column, through drilling holes more deeply into the stone, creating a stronger contrast of light and dark.
 As villages are burned down, women and children are captured and displaced and men are killed.
 The emotion, despair, and suffering of the "barbarians" in the war, are represented acutely in single scenes and in the figures' facial expressions and gestures, whilst the emperor is represented as the protagonist, in control of his environment.

 The symbolic language is altogether clearer and more expressive, if clumsier at first sight, in comparison to the artistic style of 100 to 150 CE as seen on Trajan's Column, and it leaves a different impression on the viewer of drama.
-The pictorial language is unambiguous – imperial dominance and authority is emphasised, and its leadership is justified.
+The pictorial language is unambiguous – imperial dominance and authority is emphasized, and its leadership is justified.
 Overall, it is an anticipation of the development of artistic style into late antiquity, and a first artistic expression of the crisis of the Roman empire that would worsen in the 3rd century.